Calchan/debian-install-scripts/README.md

   governor improvements, FSYNC for Wine and Proton, etc…

-## Weird and experimental stuff

-Some of these scripts require adding the experimental repository to your APT sources.
-If you don't know how to do this you should not play with this.
-And even if you know you most likely don't want to either.
+## Supplemental scripts for exotic hardware

 ### `6-gpd-win2`

-The GPD Win 2 is a cute machine made of exotic hardware.
+The GPD Win 2 is a cute but weird little machine.
 This additional script fixes a lot of issues when installing Linux to it.
 Including:

 - Rotated display (due to it being from a tablet)